ofek/bit/docs/source/guide/install.rst

 Source Code
 -----------

-Bit is hosted by Github `here`_, where it is actively developed.
+Bit is hosted by GitHub `here`_, where it is actively developed.

 You can clone it like this: